 NHS England sought to quickly establish a national COVID-Clinical Assessment Service (CCAS) to help support the demand for COVID-related advice and to ensure 111 did not fall-over during this time.
 This CCAS required specific Pathways codes to facilitate patients into the CCAS and other local services, these new codes needed to be applied to the relevant services within our customer footprint safely and quickly to avoid in-appropriate conveyance to A&E departments.
 Also, as demand patterns changed dramatically due to both the outbreak and social lock-down many existing non-COVID services had to change to ensure the wider health economy was not unduly impacted.

-- Daily report of all COVID related cases received via 111 or the CCAS shared with all commissioners and key service leads.
+- A daily report of all COVID-related cases received via 111 or the CCAS shared with all commissioners and key service leads.